mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 }
 ```

 Therefore whenever any number that resides between `(-2,1)`, in a complex plane that doesn't cause an exponential growth, and become a circle with radius 2.

-In both graphs below, this nature is in black.
+In both graphs below, this nature is in black-

-1. Here is a fractal created by Dr.Benoit Mandelbrot-
+1. Here is a fractal created by Dr.Benoit Mandelbrot:

    <img src="{{ site.url }}{{ site.baseurl }}/images/mandelbrot/original_fractal.jpg" alt="">

-2. Here is mine, looks very bad-
+2. Here is mine, looks very bad:

    <img src="{{ site.url }}{{ site.baseurl }}/images/mandelbrot/mandelbrot_bad.png" alt="">